PaddlePaddle/PaddleDetection/README.md

 ## Introduction

-Design Principles:
+Features:

 - Production Ready:

   Key operations are implemented in C++ and CUDA, together with PaddlePaddle's highly efficient inference engine, enables easy deployment in server environments.

 - Highly Flexible:

   Components are designed to be modular.
 Model architectures, as well as data preprocess pipelines, can be easily customized with simple configuration changes.

 - Performance Optimized:

   With the help of the underlying PaddlePaddle framework, faster training and reduced GPU memory footprint is achieved.
 Notably, Yolo V3 training is much faster compared to other frameworks.
-Another example is Mask-RCNN (ResNet50), we managed to fit up to 5 images per GPU (V100 16GB) during training.
+Another example is Mask-RCNN (ResNet50), we managed to fit up to 4 images per GPU (Tesla V100 16GB) during multi-GPU training.

 Supported Architectures: